valhuber/python-rules/README.md

 The [fab-quick-start](https://github.com/valhuber/fab-quick-start/wiki)
 project enables you to build a basic web app in minutes.

-This project has already generated such an app, which you can run like this (note: work in progress - constraint error messages not properly shown).
+This project has already generated such an app, which you can run like this:

 ```
 cd nw_app